North America > 🇨🇦 Canada > Edmonton (YEG)

 The Car or no Car advice for Edmonton can be broken down into three similar questions - do you need a car in Edmonton ; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).

-🚆 🚌⛴️ Do we need to rent a car in Edmonton ?
+🚆 🚌⛴️ Do you need to rent a car in Edmonton ?

 🇨🇦 Mode